platformsh/platformsh-docs/docs/src/add-services/influxdb.md

 If you're using a prior 2.x version, your app might currently rely on pulling the `bucket`, `org`, `api_token`, or `username` values available in the [`PLATFORM_RELATIONSHIPS` environment variable](../development/variables/use-variables.md#use-platformsh-provided-variables).

-If so, to ensure your upgrade is successful, make the following changes to your service configuration:
+If so, to ensure your upgrade is successful, make the following changes to your connection logic:

 - Rename the `user` key to `username`.
 - Move the `org`, `bucket` and  `api_token` keys so they're contained in a dictionary under the `query` key.

-So the relationship information (available through the [`PLATFORM_RELATIONSHIPS` environment variable](../development/variables/use-variables.md#use-platformsh-provided-variables) or by running `platform relationships`) would look similar to the following:
+If you're relying on any other attributes connecting to InfluxDB, they remain accessible as top-level keys from the [`PLATFORM_RELATIONSHIPS` environment variable](../development/variables/use-variables.md#use-platformsh-provided-variables), aside from those addressed above:

 ```yaml
     {